Concept Gradient: Concept-based Interpretation Without Linear Assumption: Experimental Results

+The local attribution performance is measured by the average local recall@k (over samples) on a holdout testing set.
+The global attribution performance is measured by the average global recall@k (over classes) on a holdout testing set.

-\textbf{Dataset} We conducted the experiment on the CUB-200-2011~\citep{WahCUB_200_2011} dataset, a dataset for fine-grained bird image classification.
-It consists of 11k bird images, 200 bird classes, and 312 binary bird attributes.
+\textbf{Dataset.} We experimented on CUB-200-2011~\citep{WahCUB_200_2011}, a dataset for fine-grained bird image classification.
+It consists of 11k bird images, 200 bird classes, and 312 binary attributes.
 These attributes are descriptors of bird parts (e.g. bill shape, breast pattern, eye color) that can be used for classification.
-We followed experimental setting and preprocessing in \cite{koh2020concept} where class-wise attributed labels are derived from instance-wise attribute labels via majority vote for denoising and sparse attributes are filtered out, which leaves 112 attributes as concepts for interpretation.
+We followed experimental setting and preprocessing in \citep{koh2020concept} where attributes with few samples are filtered out leaving 112 attributes as concepts for interpretation.

-\textbf{Training} We first trained models to predict the class labels as the target model $f$.
-We then finetuned $f$ to predict concepts labels, freezing some model weights, to serve as the concept model $g$.
-The study is conducted on three CNN architectures: Inception~v3, Resnet50, and VGG16.
-We performed extensive study on how finetuning different portions of the model as well as which layer is used for evaluating concept gradient affect CG's importance attribution.
-We also performed trained CAVs on different model layers as baselines for comparison.
-The layer for evaluating CG or CAV defaults to previous layer of finetuning, unless specified otherwise.
-More training details are in the Appendix.

-\textbf{Evaluation} We evaluate the performance of concept importance attribution by measuring the concept recall.
-Specifically, we treat concept prediction as a multilabel classification problem.
-For an input instances, there are multiple concepts with positive labels.
-A good importance attribution method should assign highest concept importance to concepts associated with positive labels.
-We rank the concepts according to their attributed importance and take the top $k$ to calculate recall@$k$.
-Higher recall implies better alignment between predicted and ground truth concept importance.
-Table~\ref{tab:cg_tcav_cub} compares the best result of TCAV and CG on all 3 model architectures.
-CG outperforms TCAV significantly on every model we have experimented with.

-For CG, we experimented with finetuning with different portions of the model weights frozen.
-We plotted the CG concept recalls in Fig~\ref{fig:cub_cg}.
-The plus sign in x-axis implies all layers after the specified layer are also finetuned.
-For reference, we also plotted the concept prediction accuracy.
-The first thing we notice is that as the number of finetuned layers increases, the concept validation accuracy increases until some layer, then plateaus.
-This is consistent with our analysis in Section~\ref{sec:layer_selection}.
-The mutual information between the representation of $\mathcal{X}_l$ and the concept $\mathcal{C}$ gradually reduces in deeper layers.
-Therefore as more layers are unfrozen and finetuned, more information can be used to predict concepts.
-The optimal recall occurs when the concept accuracy plateaus, as predicted in our analysis.
-The same phenomenon is observed in all 3 architectures: \texttt{Mixed\_7b} for Inception v3, \texttt{layer4.1} for Resnet50, and \texttt{features.34} for VGG16.